You are here > Home

 The XRCVC is happy to present a research report on the Inclusive Education Project for school students with visual impairment.
 The research was conducted by Ms Aparna Sachdev.
 The report aims at analysing and highlighting XRCVC's inclusive education practices and recommendations.
 These would be of interest to mainstream teachers and schools, special educators, organizations working for students with blindness, parents, inclusive education researchers, and all educationists who desire to be inclusive in their practice.

-A policy paper for upholding the rights of education and equality for persons with blindness and low vision
+A Policy paper for upholding the rights of education and equality for persons with blindness and low vision

-Regulatory gaps in physiotherapy education and practice in India: A ground-level challenge
+Regulatory gaps in physiotherapy education and practice in India: A ground-level challenge - PDF

-Antarchakshu® 2.0 Season 5
+Antarchakshu® 2.0 Season 6

 Those interested in organising a workshop for their organisations may please write to sam@xrcvc.org.